One Night in Miami (play)

 One Night in Miami is the debut play written by Kemp Powers, first performed in 2013.
 It is a fictional account of the real night of February 25, 1964.
 It pinpoints a pivotal moment in the lives of four, still nascent, Black American icons whose potential, thoughts and actions play out in the 90-minute, one-act play.
 The four characters are 22-year-old, newly crowned world boxing champion Cassius Clay as he transforms into Muhammad Ali, iconic Nation of Islam leader Malcolm X, influential singer-songwriter and record producer Sam Cooke, and star NFL running back Jim Brown.
 The men, friends in real life, celebrate Clay's surprise title win over Sonny Liston at the Hampton House in Miami, watched over by Nation of Islam security.

 Premiere

 Kemp Powers won the Ted Schmitt Award for outstanding world premiere of a new play for One Night in Miami.
 The production took place in Los Angeles at Rogue Machine Theatre in June 2013, where Powers was a resident playwright.
 It also won three LA Drama Critics Circle Awards, four NAACP Theatre Awards (best playwright, best director, best ensemble cast, best producer) and LA Weekly Theater Awards for playwriting and direction.

 The European premiere was at the Donmar Warehouse in London in October 2016.
 It was the first dramatic portrayal of the boxer Muhammad Ali after his death in June 2016 at age 74.
 Ali's family gave their blessing to the production.
+The production was nominated for the 2017 Laurence Olivier Awards for Best New Play.